jaredwesner/tic-tac-toe/README.md

     Content-Type: application/json
     {"email":"regisdiogof@gmail.com","password":"mysecretpass"}

-> Internally we will lookup the email as a strong key for our user.
-If none is found them we create a new user.
+> Internally we will look up the email as a strong key for our user.
+If none is found then we create a new user.
 If we actually found a user we validate the password.

 ### Response
     {"userHash":"574128282aaaa"}